nvim-treesitter/nvim-treesitter/README.md

 ```lua
 local ts_utils = require 'nvim-treesitter.ts_utils'
 ```
-More information is available in neovim documentation (`:help nvim-treesitter-utils`).
+More information is available in the help file (`:help nvim-treesitter-utils`).

 ## Supported Languages